cofoid/dataskillscheck/sql-postgres/README.md

 ## Questions
 1. What are the email addresses of the customers who live in California?
 2. Provide a list of all movies with the actor “Nick Wahlberg”.
-3. What customer has the highest customer ID number whose name starts with an ‘E’ and has an address ID lower than 500.
+3. What customer has the highest customer ID number whose last name starts with an ‘E’ and has an address ID lower than 500.
-4. What is the average replacement cost for each MPAA rating.
+4. What is the average replacement cost for each film rating.
 Please round to only two decimal places.
 5. Provide a list of customers (first name and last name) who have rented a film in the ‘Horror’ category along with a count of films each customer rented in that category.
+6. What films have not been rented?

+## Questions, too
+7. Rank customers by sales, including the rank number and sales total for each customer.
+8. Rank customers by total sales.
+For each customer, rank the customer's sales by category.
+Your final table should show "Total Sales Rank", "Customer Name", "Customer Sales Total", "Rank - Customer Sales in Category",  "Film Category", "Customer Sales in Category" in order.